 North of Toronto, you’ll find the Cricket Club area.
 Of course, there is a great cricket club area as well as tennis, parks, skating, swimming, curling, and more.

 It’s perfect for active seniors who want to make the most of their retirement.
 It’s packed full of things to do and has an impressive range of restaurants with cuisines from around the world.

 There are also lots of families here, so the area still feels fresh and attracts developers.
 The houses here are usually detached, always stunning, and the condos are very affordable for such a nice area.
 There are certainly worse places to retire!

 If you want to be slightly further out from the city, Bayview Woods-Steeles offers a great community of more senior people.
 In fact, around 30% of people living in this district are over 65.

-You’ll find lots of activities, shops, bars, restaurants and recreational centres aimed at the older population.
-However, there are still enough young people and families to give the neighbourhood a real buzz.
+You’ll find lots of activities, shops, bars, restaurants, and recreational centers aimed at the older population.
+However, there are still enough young people and families to give the neighborhood a real buzz.

 Public transport is less common out here, so a car is ideal.

 There are some huge developments on the way, including a large residential building on Finch Avenue which will offer a really excellent quality of life.
 If you want a separate property, there are several large estates with detached houses perfect for people who need a little more support.

 The best places to live in Toronto – summary